WeizmannVision/SelfSuperReconst/README.md

 ##
 ### Evaluation
 The `eval.ipynb` notebook provides functionality for evaluating reconstruction quality via n-way identification experiments (two types: % correct or rank identification, see paper).
 The DataFrame with evaluation results is saved under `eval_results` folder as a `.pkl` file.
 The `eval_plot.ipynb` loads these data and implements some basic visualization and printing of results.

 ##
+### Acknowledgments
+- This code borrows from [MiDaS Monocular Depth Estimation](https://github.com/isl-org/MiDaS/releases/tag/v1), and [Perceptual Similarity Metric](https://github.com/richzhang/PerceptualSimilarity).
+- The original datasets behind the released data derivatives are ([fMRI on ImageNet](https://openneuro.org/datasets/ds001246/versions/1.0.1), and [ILSVRC](https://image-net.org/challenges/LSVRC/index.php)).
+##
 ### Citation
 If you find this repository useful, please consider giving a star ⭐️ and citation:
 ```
 @article{Gaziv2021MoreActivity,
 	title = {{More than Meets The Eye: Self-Supervised Depth Reconstruction from Brain Activity}},
 	author = {Gaziv, Guy and Irani, Michal},
 	journal={arXiv preprint arXiv:2106.05113},
 	year = {2021}
 }

 @article{Gaziv2020,
 	title = {{Self-Supervised Natural Image Reconstruction and Rich Semantic Classification from Brain Activity}},
 	author = {Gaziv, Guy and Beliy, Roman and Granot, Niv and Hoogi, Assaf and Strappini, Francesca and Golan, Tal and Irani, Michal},
 	journal = {bioRxiv},
 	year = {2020}
 }